DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Experimental Setup

 \subsection{Implementation and Configuration}

-\textbf{Configuration}.
-We used GPT-4o as the underlying LLM, accessed via the OpenAI API~\cite{openai_api}.
-Following Xu et al.'s~\cite{xu2025aligning} and Xia et al.'s~\cite{xia2024automated} work, the temperature is set to 1.0 to balance diversity and determinism.
-For each bug, the LLM generates up to 35 candidate patches, determined by the breadth and depth of the exploration of \ModelName{}.
-For all baseline APR systems, we directly adopt the official experimental results reported in their respective publications.
+\textbf{Configuration.} We use GPT-4 and GPT-4o as the underlying LLM, accessed through the OpenAI API~\cite{openai_api}.
+Following prior studies~\cite{xu2025aligning, xia2024automated}, the temperature is set to 1.0 to balance diversity and stability.
+For each bug, up to 35 candidate patches are generated.

 \textbf{\ModelName{}}.
-We implemented the ByteTrace tool in Java to capture the execution-level dynamic information at runtime, while the core repair logic of \ModelName{} is implemented in Python.
-Based on the RQ3 experiments, we set the LPR strategy configuration to a maximum exploration breadth of 7 and a depth of 5.
-Unlike earlier APR studies~\cite{jiang2018shaping, liu2019tbar, ghanbari2019practical} that allocate up to 5 hours to repair a single bug, ByteTrace’s efficient tracing and the rapid generation of LLM patches substantially reduce runtime, with most of the time spent in the testing phase.
-Consequently, each repair attempt is limited to 30 minutes, allowing multiple iterations until a successful repair is achieved or the exploration limit is reached.
+ByteTrace is implemented in Java to collect execution-level dynamic information at runtime, while the core repair logic of \ModelName{} is implemented in Python.
+Based on RQ3, we configure the LPR strategy with a maximum breadth of 7 and a depth of 5.
+Compared with earlier APR systems that allocate several hours per bug~\cite{jiang2018shaping, liu2019tbar, ghanbari2019practical}, ByteTrace’s efficient tracing and rapid LLM-based generation significantly reduce repair time.
+Each repair attempt is limited to 30 minutes, allowing multiple iterations until a fix is found or the exploration budget is exhausted.

-\textbf{Fault localization}.
-To isolate repair effectiveness from the influence of localization accuracy, we adopt perfect fault localization provided by the official Defects4J dataset.
-All the baselines~\cite{liu2019tbar, xia2022less, xia2023plastic, zhu2023tare, jiang2023knod, wei2023copiloting, zhang2023gamma, li2025giantrepair, xia2024automated, bouzenia2025repairagent, ye2022selfapr} also operate under the identical perfect localization settings, ensuring fairness and comparability.
+\textbf{Fault Localization.} To ensure fair comparison and realistic evaluation, we use two fault localization settings.